fusionprogguy/Fretboard/README.md

  ```

 ## Expanding the Chord Database
+The online database has almost 300 chords, while the one I use contains almost 3000.
 One of the goals for the future will be to use the database of almost 3000 chords as a basis for a computer program to generate new voicings.
-Currently only a small sample of around 5% of the chords is provided as an example to run the program.
+Currently only a small sample of around 10% of the chords is provided as an example to run the program.
 Most of my current work is getting the program to identify chords as belonging to one of the fourteen V-System groups that jazz great Ted Greene has developed which relate to various drop voicings.
 See [Method 1 - How To Recognize Voicings](http://www.tedgreene.com/images/lessons/v_system/03_Method1_HowToRecognize.pdf)

 ## Inversions
 I will be creating a small function to generate same-string inversions of chords.
 Hopefully this may yield a few more chords for the Chord Database.